Matt J. Fletcher

 - Defending claims made against a real estate developer in a pending arbitration in a case involving a dispute over the ownership of hundreds of millions of dollars of real estate.
 After a series of questionable decisions made by the arbitrator, Mr. Fletcher discovered the arbitrator had misrepresented his background to the parties to the arbitration.
 Based on this information, the Orange County Superior Court removed the arbitrator for bias and Mr. Fletcher’s client eventually prevailed on all claims raised in the arbitration.

 - As an associate at the Firm, Mr. Fletcher was heavily involved in the prosecution of a land use dispute involving the former Marine Corps Air Station at Tustin, California on behalf of two school districts.
 After extensive litigation, the Firm’s clients received a settlement in excess of $60 million.

 Since being admitted to the Bar, Mr. Fletcher has been actively involved in Orange County and State Bar Associations.
 He has served in numerous leadership positions, including Chairman of the Orange County Bar Association’s Business Litigation Section.
 In addition to his bar activities, Mr. Fletcher devotes a significant portion of his free time to pro bono clients and local volunteer organizations.
 Mr. Fletcher received the Attorney of the Year Award from the Public Law Center for his pro bono work.
 He currently serves on the Men’s Committee for annual Rich Saul Memorial Golf Classic, which is the third largest golf tournament in Orange County and benefit ChildHelp.

-Mr. Fletcher graduated magna cum laude from the University of Akron School of Law, where he was elected to serve as Editor-in-Chief of the Akron Law Review.
+Mr. Fletcher graduated magna cum laude from the University of Akron School of Law, where he was elected to serve as Assistant-Editor-in-Chief of the Akron Law Review.